DawsonG/maelstrom-futurism/Readme.md

 ## Getting Started

 Maelstrom Futurism comes as a cluster of `@maelstrom-futurism` packages, so users can pick and choose which components they need to import.
 The base package can be found in `@maelstrom-futurism/core`.
 This package contains themes and theming providers.
-While many components *can* function with a ThemeProvider, it isn't recommended.
+While many components *can* function without a ThemeProvider, it isn't recommended.

 Alternatively, the `maelstrom-futurism` package contains core as well as all the base components.